Gospel Guidebook: Getting and Keeping It Right 한국어 日本語

 Conclusion

 And that's it.
 Fuller now has the proof he required.
-His system is debunked and Robert Sandeman has been vindicated.
+His system is debunked, and Robert Sandeman has been vindicated.
 And if only the story could end here.
 But sadly, the errors of the past continue with us.
-When Martin Lloyd-Jones said that Fuller's book "more or less demolished Sandemanianism," it's too bad that he didn't have the insight to recognize that along with "demolishing Sandemanianism," he was also demolishing the true doctrine of justification by faith, and by taking away the key of knowledge, he also took away the key to assurance, leaving millions of Reformed Christians groping in the dark, searching for a spark of light within themselves, and never thinking to lift up their heads to see the blazing midday sun of the Gospel just above and outside of them.
+When Martin Lloyd-Jones said that Fuller's book "more or less demolished Sandemanianism," it's too bad that he didn't have the insight to recognize that along with demolishing Sandemanianism, he was also demolishing the true doctrine of justification by faith, and by taking away the key of knowledge, he also took away the key to believing the Gospel, leaving millions of Christians groping in the dark, searching for a spark of light within themselves, and never thinking to lift up their heads to see the blazing midday sun of the Gospel just above and outside of them.
+But let's be thankful to God, for even if the theologians fight against God and His righteousness, as they have always been prone to do, we know His truth will continue to prevail in His people.